kevin-chen/trivia-web-app/README.md

 * JavaScript to develop a small trivia game, control audio features, and provide support for category search dropdown

+## Challenges

+* Parsing API data from JService in an efficient manner
+* Passing data from one page to another using Django forms
+* Styling flipping cards for each trivia question/clue
+* Dynamic sizing for various pages and elements
+* Implementing automatic dropdown for category searches

 ## Video Walkthrough

 Here's a walkthrough of implemented user functions: